magento/architecture/design-documents/mcrypt-to-sodium-migration.md

 * Limited or expected-to-be small amount of data to be converted during upgrade process
 * Large amount of data to be migrated on the fly: the data is re-encrypted when read and stored again during application work.
 Currently used encryption algorithms are secure enough to allow the data stay.
    * Additionally, a Magento CLI command can be implemented that converts the data after the application is upgraded.
 This should not cause issues as both old and new data is supported by the application.
+The command is implemented for potentially large amounts of data - https://github.com/magento-engcom/php-7.2-support/pull/135/files#diff-9da6c367f822ceff09c7dd810c6bfb85

 ## 4. What does this mean for extension developers